 Consulted with relevant stakeholders (MOD, CAA, NATS, Highland and Islands Airport, BAA Edinburgh, BAA Glasgow and Glasgow Prestwick Airport) in order to understand the current context and to identify any constraints.

-The proposed Development is in an area remote from military aviation infrastructure, approximately 13.5 km to the north of Wick Airport.
-The Site is outside the Aerodrome Traffic Zone, but underneath or close to several of the instrument approach procedures published for the airport that lie outside the protection of regulated airspace.
+The proposed Development is in an area remote from military aviation infrastructure, approximately 16 km to the north of Wick Airport.
+The Site is outside the Aerodrome Traffic Zone, but underneath or close to several of the instrument approach procedures published for the airport.

 What we will do…

-- An assessment of civil and military aviation issues will be undertaken.
+- An assessment of civil and military aviation issues will be undertaken; and

 Wind turbines can potentially cause interference to telecommunication system signals through reflecting and shadowing telecommunication signals between transmitters and receivers.